**This article is continuously updated with the latest developments.

-Later, politicians in the country’s oppositions parties worried that updates to the country’s pandemic law, which excluded “certain groups of people” from events, could be used as a back door to making the app mandatory.
+Later, politicians in the country’s opposition parties worried that updates to the country’s pandemic law, which excluded “certain groups of people” from events, could be used as a back door to making the app mandatory.

-Then again in early May, the government was forced to contradict its own advisor regarding the app.
+Then again, in early May, the government was forced to contradict its own advisor regarding the app.
 In a 4 May interview with the Financial Times, Antonella Mei-Pochtler, a close advisor to chancellor Sebastian Kurz (ÖVP) since 2017, said forcing tourists to install a tracing-app is on the table, as a condition for access to the country.

-Despite these ongoing concerns from privacy activists, the NGO epicenter.works published an analysis of the app, concluding that it follows a solid “privacy-by-design” approach.
+Despite these ongoing concerns from privacy activists, the NGO known as epicenter.works published an analysis of the app, concluding that it follows a solid “privacy-by-design” approach.
 However, they also demanded that its source code should be made public, and on 22 April, the Austrian Red Cross promised to do just that.